Fanteria/custom-keyboard/README.md

 Can be also used only for only one side with append define name with side.
 For example: `MATRIX_COL_PINS_RIGHT`.

+## Pro micro software

+In this section is some info about pro micro software.

-## Bootloader
+### Bootloader

-Some peoples hate default pro micro bootloader Caterina.
+Some peoples does not like default pro micro bootloader Caterina.
 You can replace it with another.
-I recommend QMK DFU (_[here](https://www.reddit.com/r/olkb/comments/8sxgzb/replace_pro_micro_bootloader_with_qmk_dfu/) is guide_) which is extended by a few functionalities.
-U can use also default DFU (_one guide is [here](https://www.reddit.com/r/olkb/comments/9ctx37/qmk_burn_dfu_bootloader_into_keyboard_with/)_)
+I recommend QMK DFU (_[here](https://www.reddit.com/r/olkb/comments/8sxgzb/replace_pro_micro_bootloader_with_qmk_dfu/) is guide_) which is extended by a few functionalities against default DFU, but you can use it too (_one guide is [here](https://www.reddit.com/r/olkb/comments/9ctx37/qmk_burn_dfu_bootloader_into_keyboard_with/)_).

-## Keyboard layout
+### Keyboard layout

+Have good keyboard layout is essential.
+You can have all your shortcuts near to your finger positions.
+You can use your normal keyboard layout, but why?
+About my keyboard layout I`m writing [here](./czech_keyboard_layout.md), but text is in czech.
+That's my native language and have some specific needs.
+So if your native language is english or you write primary in that language, you can check [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) or [Colemak](https://colemak.com) (_or lookup for other ones_) keyboard layout.
+But be careful, these layouts are optimized for frequently used characters in english not in other languages.

-QMK have [simple layout creator](https://config.qmk.fm), you can use it for create and test your keyboadr layout.
+QMK have [simple layout creator](https://config.qmk.fm), you can use it for create and test your keyboard layout.
 This site also can compile QMK with your layout to hex file or you can only download layout in `.json`.

 For translate `.json` keyboard layout to `.c` can be used [this side](https://jhelvy.shinyapps.io/qmkjsonconverter/).
 It's useful, when you want compile and flash your layout by make of QMK CLI.

 [Here](https://github.com/qmk/qmk_firmware/blob/master/docs/keycodes.md) is list of keycodes for QMK keyboards.

-## Building keyboard

-[Here](https://sachee.medium.com/building-my-first-keyboard-and-you-can-too-512c0f8a4c5f) is really nice guide about building your own dactyl keyboard.

-## Flashing keyboard
+### Flashing keyboard

 For flash your keyboard you can use [QMK Toolbox](https://github.com/qmk/qmk_toolbox) (_but it is not available on linux_) with gui, [QMK CLI](https://github.com/qmk/qmk_cli) or make file in qmk repository